Skip to main content

 • Ask for what you need.
 People will say, “I’m so sorry this happened to you,” as if everyone is reading from the same script.
 The truth is that no one knows exactly what to say and that makes the victim feel even more disconnected and alone.
 Suddenly, you have become radioactive, tainted with something sordid.
 As a society, we don’t know how to talk openly about sex, let alone sexual assault.
 Remember, this is the predator’s shame, their embarrassment.
 All you can hope is that the people who surround you react as authentically and compassionately as if you’d just told them you had your purse snatched.
 No one would respond, “I’m so sorry this happened to you.”
 Let people know what you need from them.
 I told my boyfriend I didn’t need dire warnings or caution, but for him to hug me and say, “You brave, brave girl.”

 • Weigh your decision.
-Listen to those who tell you (out of love and concern for you) that your name will be dragged through the mud, that it will be 'his word against yours' and that you don't need this kind of publicity.
+Listen to those who tell you (usually out of love and concern for you) that your name will be dragged through the mud, that it will be "his word against yours" and that you don't need this kind of publicity.
 (You don't, but the abuser needs it even less.)
 Weigh the implications of your decision carefully - you are right to be scared and intimidated.
 Until more people are educated about trauma and sexual abuse, it is a tough world in which to go public.

 • Protect yourself.
-People don't realize that the abuser does not lose their power over you overnight, and you continue to carry a very real-feeling but misplaced shame.
+People don't realize that the abuser does not lose their power over you overnight and that you may continue to carry very real (but misplaced) feelings of fear and shame.
 You get to decide how to protect yourself.
 You get to decide if and when it is safe to disclose.
-You were once robbed of control by the abuser; none of us who have been in the same place will ever pressure you.
-The principles of trauma-informed care are choice, empowerment, collaboration, cooperation and trustworthiness.
-Just remember this when the media is cajoling you to ‘get your story out there’ with half an eye to their ratings.
+You were once robbed of control by the abuser; none of us who have been in the same place will ever recreate that dynamic by pressuring you.
+One of the principles of trauma-informed care is choice.
+Just remember this when the media is cajoling you to ‘"get your story out there" with half an eye to their ratings.

 • Strength in numbers.
 My own big learning from the Harvey story is that if the predator did this to you, then they have probably done it to others.
-We believe we are alone and that somehow it was all our fault – blaming ourselves for getting into a compromising situation and forgetting that the predator is always looking out for or creating opportunity, and that we just walked into his trap.
+We believe we are alone and that somehow it was all our fault, blaming ourselves for getting into a compromising situation, forgetting that the predator is always looking out for or creating opportunity and we just walked into his trap.
 Thankfully, there is safety in numbers.
-That is why women are coming forward now, not because they are ‘jumping on the bandwagon’.
+That is why women are coming forward now, not because they are "jumping on the bandwagon".
 The more women who speak up, the louder our voice grows until we drown out the ignorant, the judgmental and the misogynistic,

 • Keep on fighting.
 Getting free of secrets means reliving the things you've shut away for so long.
 It means overcoming the very understandable reasons you have kept quiet.
 I am not brave - I just want to get free.
 I don't judge those who are not ready.
-By calling me 'brave' that makes other people who stay quiet 'cowards'.
-You are not.
-You are a beautiful, precious soul that someone trampled on and yet you are still here.
+By calling me "brave" that makes other people who stay quiet "cowards".
+If that is you, know you are not a coward.
+You are a beautiful, precious soul who someone trampled on and yet you are still here.
 Every day you get up, it is an act of victory and defiance.
 You are strong and you will keep on winning this fight.

 mceclip0